Appalachian State Mountaineers wrestling

 The Appalachian State Mountaineers wrestling team represents Appalachian State University of Boone, North Carolina.
 The squad is coached by JohnMark Bentley.
-Bentley is assisted by Randall Diabe.
-The Mountaineers are full members of the non-wrestling Sun Belt Conference, with the wrestling team competing as an Associate member of the Southern Conference (SoCon).
+Bentley is assisted by Randall Diabe, Ian Miller and Jarrod Patterson.
+The Mountaineers are full members of the non-wrestling Sun Belt Conference, with the wrestling team competing as an associate member of the Southern Conference (SoCon).

+History

-The Mountaineers have won thirteen regular season SoCon titles and nine SoCon championship tournaments, the most recent for both being in 2023.
+The Mountaineers have won 14 regular season and 11 SoCon tournament championships, the most recent for both in the same year being in 2025.
+As of 2025, the Appalachian State wrestling team has won 123 individual Southern Conference wrestling titles.
+Austin Trotman (2007–2012), a former NCAA All-American for the Mountaineers in 2012, is the school's career wins leader with 129 wins.

-Notable former Mountaineer wrestlers include Olympians Al Crawford (1948), Herb Singerman (1968), Ike Anderson (1988 and 1992), and Dale Oliver (1988).
-The school has had eight wrestlers earn eleven All-American honors in the NCAA and seven wrestlers earn ten honors in the NAIA.
+The school has had eight wrestlers earn eleven All-American honors at the NCAA Division I Championships and seven wrestlers earn ten honors at the NAIA Championships.

+Notable former Appalachian State wrestlers include Olympians Al Crawford (1948), Herb Singerman (1968), Ike Anderson (1988), and Dale Oliver (1988).
+Former UFC fighter Tony Gravely also wrestled for the Mountaineers.

+Over JohnMark Bentley's 16 year tenure as head coach, his career record stands at 152-83-1 (.647).